 Each client organization has its own defined Documents section, which means you can break all your documents down into lots of smaller containers and maintain a separate document library for each client.

-One advantage of the small container approach is that if you decide to invite your clients into your account, you have a place to store any how-to instructions that you want to share with that client, such as a document on set up email on a mobile phone or VPN access from home.
+One advantage of the small container approach is that if you decide to invite your clients into your account, you have a place to store any how-to instructions that you want to share with that client.
+Example: A document on set up email on a mobile phone or VPN access from home.

 Another advantage of this approach is that often there are not that many documents to browse, which means it's easy to quickly scroll through and find the document you want.